-The implementation of the provisions of the Final Act concerning confidence-building measures, concerning co-operation in the field of economics, of science and technology and of the environment, concerning questions relating to security and co-operation in the Mediterranean as well as concerning co-operation in humanitarian and other fields was discussed.
-The implementation of the provisions of the Madrid Concluding Document and of other CSCE documents was also discussed.
-It was considered that the numerous possibilities offered by the Final Act had not been sufficiently realized.
+The implementation of the provisions of the Final Act concerning confidence-building measures, co-operation in the field of economics, of science and technology and of environment, concerning questions relating to security and cooperation in the Mediterranean as well as co-operation in humanitarian and other fields was discussed.
+In this context the implementation of the provisions of the Madrid Concluding Document and of other CSCE documents was also discussed.
+It was considered that the numerous possibilities offered by the Final Act had not been sufficiently utilized.